trong-nguyen/stanford-algorithms-specialization/README.md

-# Algorithms Specialization - Coursera
+# Algorithms Specialization, Stanford - Coursera courses

+This repo houses all of the projects that I extensively studied, completed and documented for the Stanford - Coursera Specialization on algorithms by Prof. Tim Roughgarden.
+The curriculum is substantial and provides a great deal of information from essential techniques such as efficient sorting, to fundamental data structures, to graph theory, divide and conquer, dynamic programming, and even an overview of difficult np-complete / np-hard problems.
+The whole specialization, which comprises 4 courses and took me 3 months, solidified my computer science knowledge.
+The courses really pushed me hard, but I feel acomplished and enlightened on the day of completion.

 School: Coursera
 Class: Algorithms Divide and Conquer
 Lecturer: Tim Roughgarden - Professor at Stanford University
 Published: 2012

 # Who are you?